vitaly-t/pg-promise/README.md

 using the standard syntax of $1, $2, etc.

 Any query request accepts values for the variable within query string as the second parameter.
-It accepts a simple single value for queries that use only one variable, as well as an array of simple values, for queries with multiple variables in them.
+It accepts a single simple value for queries that use only one variable, as well as an array of simple values, for queries with multiple variables in them.

 **pg-promise** implementation of query formatting supports only the basic javascript types: text, boolean, date, numeric and null.

-If instead you want to use query formatting that's implemented by the [PG] library, set parameter **pgFormatting** to be `true` when initializing the library, and every query formatting will redirect to the [PG]'s implementation.
+If, instead, you want to use query formatting that's implemented by the [PG] library, set parameter `pgFormatting` to be `true` when initializing the library, and every query formatting will redirect to the [PG]'s implementation.

 Although this has huge implication to the library's functionality, it is not within the scope of this project to detail.